sandsoftime660/PracticumI/README.md

-# PracticumI
+# Practicum I Course Project
-This is an overview of my practicum I course project.
+This is an overview of my practicum I course project

+## The project attempts to create a real world example of how a fraud model could be implemented.
+The dataset is from Kaggle and is linked below.

 It contains several different notebooks to be run in order.
 First, a database was created using MySQL Workbench:

 # Creating the database...

 ![Image of Database](https://github.com/sandsoftime660/PracticumI/blob/main/Database_View.PNG)

+# Insert_Modeling_Dataset.ipynb

 # This notebook will take our csv dataset, create a mysql table, and insert